tl-ecosystem/tleng/README.md

 ## The planned full releases are:

-- 2.0 Documentation and publication of git page ( <- we are here, beta)
+- 2.0 Documentation and publication of git page ( <- we are here)

-- 2.1 Hitbox and Coordination, additional software(experimental version (simplify code, update/implement TODOs, examples)
+- 2.1 Hitbox and Coordination, additional software (experimental) (simplify code, update/implement TODOs, examples)

 - 2.2 sound and camera-scene handlers, additional software full release